EmilPlacheta/test_linking_to_vs/testReadMe.md

-# test of the linking to github
+# test of the github-->vs code link